Koyo Zom

-Koyo Zom (کویو زوم) is the highest peak in the Hindu Raj mountain range at 6872 m.
+Koyo Zom (کویو زوم) is the highest peak in Pakistan's Hindu Raj mountain range at 6872 m.
 The Hindu Raj mountain range sits between the Hindu Kush in the west and the Karakoram in the east.

-Koyo Zom is located on the boundary of the Chitral District of Khyber Pakhtunkhwa and Gilgit-Baltistan.
+Koyo Zom is located on the boundary of the Upper Chitral District of Khyber Pakhtunkhwa and Gilgit-Baltistan in Pakistan.
 It was first climbed by an Austrian expedition in 1968.